-- 10.93 The courts have been clear when dealing with the argument that s BG 1 produces uncertainty: - Parliament has deliberately chosen not to provide the level of certainty sometimes desired by taxpayers and their advisers.
-The courts should not strive to create greater certainty than Parliament has chosen to provide. - Of greater legislative concern to Parliament than providing absolute legislative certainty, is the concern that the general anti-avoidance provision must be capable of responding to the ingenuity of taxpayers in adapting the forms in which they do business to obtain tax advantages.
-Section BG 1 is general, and not specific, for this reason. - Uncertainty is inherent in transactions with artificial features combined with tax advantages not contemplated by Parliament. - Uncertainty is inevitable in a general anti-avoidance provision designed to address and counteract transactions set up as a means of exploiting the Act for tax advantages. - Arrangements that, objectively determined, have been structured with nothing more than the purpose or effect of achieving a commercial or private purpose are unlikely to use or circumvent specific provisions and produce tax advantages that are outside Parliament's purpose for specific provisions.

-- 10.94 When the purpose of specific provisions and the purpose of s BG 1 are distinguished and understood, the courts consider that the tax avoidance law in New Zealand, including the Parliamentary contemplation test, provides a reasonable level of certainty for taxpayers. - 10.95 If taxpayers and advisers require certainty on whether s BG 1 applies to their arrangements, they may apply to the Commissioner for a binding ruling.
-If the Commissioner rules that s BG 1 does not apply to the arrangement, that ruling will be legally binding on the Commissioner for the period of the ruling. - 10.96 The Commissioner in this statement has sought to provide a framework and an approach to ss BG 1 and GA 1 that will guide taxpayers and their advisers in their consideration of whether the tax avoidance provisions apply to their arrangements.
+- Of greater legislative concern to Parliament than providing absolute legislative certainty, is the concern that the general anti-avoidance provision must be capable of responding to the ingenuity of taxpayers in adapting the forms in which they do business to obtain tax advantages.
+Section BG 1 is general, and not specific, for this reason. - Uncertainty is inherent in transactions with artificial features combined with tax advantages not contemplated by Parliament. - Uncertainty is inherent in a general anti-avoidance provision designed to address and counteract transactions set up as a means of exploiting the Act for tax advantages. - Arrangements that, objectively determined, have been structured with nothing more than the purpose or effect of achieving a commercial or private purpose are unlikely to use or circumvent specific provisions and produce tax advantages that are outside Parliament's purpose for specific provisions. - 10.91 When the purpose of specific provisions and the purpose of s BG 1 are distinguished and understood, the courts consider that the tax avoidance law in New Zealand, including the Parliamentary contemplation test, provides a reasonable level of certainty for taxpayers. - 10.92 If taxpayers and advisers require certainty on whether s BG 1 applies to their arrangements, they may apply to the Commissioner for a binding ruling.
+If the Commissioner rules that s BG 1 does not apply to the arrangement, that ruling will be legally binding on the Commissioner for the period of the ruling. - 10.93 The Commissioner in this statement has sought to provide a framework and an approach to ss BG 1 and GA 1 that will guide taxpayers and their advisers in their consideration of whether the tax avoidance provisions apply to their arrangements.